karimabuseer/karimabuseer/README.md

 I believe in the power of technology to transform lives, and the world in an equitable way.
 I'm thrilled by software that can help us tackle some of the world's biggest challenges, and focus every moment I have on upskilling as a developer.

-I'm currently an Associate Software Engineer in the Solutions Engineering team at Eigen Technologies in London.
+I'm currently employed as an Associate Software Engineer in the Solutions Engineering team at Eigen Technologies in London.

 Visitors to this page/shared repos -> ![visitors](https://visitor-badge.glitch.me/badge?page_id=78814665)